johanley/mistakes-in-applying-relativity/README.md

-# In Praise of Northern Jargon
+# Mistakes In Applying Relativity

 Common errors in applying special relativity are often caused by bad jargon.